sagemath/trac_to_gh/Issue 7878.md

 # Issue 7878: remove any spaces in output of testcc.sh and testcxx.sh

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7878

 Original creator: drkirkby